-Case 2 - A 35 year-old Caucasian female admitted to the psychiatric service in January 2005, 20 to the patient having jumped into a lake in an apparent suicide attempt..
-This patient, who was originally from Illinois, had a history of childhood trauma 2° to parental conflict which had led to an acrimonious divorce.
+Case 2 - A 35 year-old Caucasian female admitted to the psychiatric service in January 2005, after having jumped into a lake in an apparent suicide attempt.
+The patient, originally from Illinois, had a history of childhood trauma resulting from parental conflict that led to an acrimonious divorce.
 The patient had run away from home, started abusing drugs, and for the past four years had been homeless, wandering between New York, New Jersey and New Hampshire.
 She also had a history of previous hospitalizations for psychiatric and substance abuse problems.
 When admitted to Bellevue Hospital, she had no benefits.
-After completing an initial psychosocial assessment, the unit social worker provided the patient insight therapy and education on mental illness.
-The social worker also arranged to re-united the patient with her mother in Illinois and for the patient to return to Illinois, where she entered a drug rehabilitation program near where her mother lives.
+The unit social worker provided the patient counseling and education about mental illness.
+The social worker also arranged to re-unite the patient with her mother in Illinois and for the patient to return to Illinois, where she entered a drug rehabilitation program near where her mother resides.

-Case 3 - A 37 year-old Bengali female, no prior psychiatric history, who was admitted to the psychiatric service in April 2005, 2° to the patient exhibiting psychiatric decompensation, which involved head banging and screaming derogatory statements about herself.
+Case 3 - A 37 year-old Bengali female, no prior psychiatric history, admitted to the psychiatric service in April 2005, 2° to the patient exhibiting head banging and screaming derogatory statements about herself.
 The patient, who has two children, was brought to the hospital by her husband.
-During the psychosocial assessment, the unit social worker discovered that the husband was misinterpreting the patient's glances at other men as being evidence of her infidelity.
-The unit social worker met with the patient and her husband, provided both with education regarding the nature of mental illness and, utilizing a culturally sensitive approach, supportive counseling.
+During the psychosocial assessment, the unit social worker discovered that the husband was interpreting the patient's glances at other men as being evidence of her infidelity.
+The unit social worker met with the patient and her husband, providing both with information regarding the nature of mental illness as part of supportive counseling.
 The social worker also assisted the patient in obtaining benefits through the Medicaid medication grant program and referred the patient to a mental health clinic in the community where she lives.

-Case 4 - A 40 year-old homeless African-American female, with AIDS, was admitted to the psychiatric service in April 2005, 2° to substance-induced psychosis.
-The patient had a history of multiple psychiatric hospitalizations and had four children, all of whom were in foster care.
-The patient contracted AIDS 2° to a brutal rape when she was 15 years old.
-After completing an initial psychosocial assessment, the unit social worker provided the patient education on the need to take her psychotropic and antiviral medications, and referred the patient to the Division of AIDS Services which arranged for the patient to have adequate housing after discharge from the hospital.
+Case 4 - A 40 year-old homeless African-American female, with AIDS, was admitted to the psychiatric service in April 2005, 2° to substanceinduced psychosis.
+She had a history of multiple psychiatric hospitalizations and had four children, all of whom were in foster care.
+The patient contracted AIDS after being raped when she was 15 years old.
+After completing an initial psychosocial assessment, the unit social worker counseled the patient on the need to be compliant with medications and referred the patient to the Division of AIDS Services which arranged for the patient to have adequate housing after discharge from the hospital.

-Case 5 - A 41 year-old Caucasian female, born in Colorado, with a history of substance abuse, was admitted in June 2005, to the medicine service with End Stage Renal Disease.
-The patient was unemployed, owed six months' rent; the electricity had been shut off in her apartment, she had no benefits and was estranged from her family.
-The unit social worker wrote a letter to the landlord, called Con Edison to restore the electricity, and referred the patient for SSD and Medicaid.
-The social worker also counseled the patient regarding the need to stop abusing drugs.
+Case 5 - A 41 year-old Caucasian female, originally from Colorado, with a history of substance abuse, was admitted in June 2005, to the medicine service with End Stage Renal Disease.
+The patient was unemployed and owed six months' rent; the electricity had been shut off in her apartment; she had no benefits and was estranged from her family.
+The unit social worker wrote a letter to the landlord, called Con Edison to restore the electricity and referred the patient for supplemental security income and medicaid.
+The social worker also counseled the patient regarding substance abuse issues.

-Case 6 - An 88 year-old Caucasian female, born in the United States, domiciled, living alone in an apartment in Manhattan, was admitted in April 2005 to the medicine service for failure to thrive.
+Case 6 - An 88 year-old Caucasian female, born in the United States, living alone in an apartment in Manhattan, was admitted in April 2005 to the medicine service for failure to thrive.
 The patient was found on the floor of her apartment.
 When admitted, the patient was emaciated, unable to walk and unable to care for herself.
 The patient's husband and daughter were deceased and the patient had no other relatives.
-The patient, however, did have a health care proxy and also had Medicare.
-The social worker arranged for the patient to be placed in a sub-acute facility for further rehabilitation with the goal of eventual return to her own apartment with services.
+The patient, however, had a health care proxy and Medicare.
+The social worker arranged for the patient to be placed in a sub-acute facility for further rehabilitation with the goal of eventually returning to her own apartment with services.